It's hard to imagine a destination that pairs better with romance than the Napa Valley.

 Day 2

 With its legendary hot springs, Calistoga has been a spa destination since the 19th century.
 Travelers continue to come here drawn both by the mineral waters, as well as the volcanic ash used in the area's famous mud baths.
 There are a number of spas to choose from.
-For couples, Indian Springs Resort is a good choice—it was a favorite of Lucille Ball and Desi Arnaz, as well as other Hollywood duos.
+For couples, Indian Springs Calistoga is a good choice—it was a favorite of Lucille Ball and Desi Arnaz, as well as other Hollywood duos.
 Call ahead to reserve one of the outdoor treatment rooms.
 Have lunch at Sam's Social Club which serves salads, flatbread pizzas, and spa-inspired cuisine.

 A walk around downtown Calistoga can feel like a step back in time, with its late 19th- and early 20th-century gingerbread cottages and other historic buildings.
 The main street, Lincoln Avenue, is lined with tasting rooms, galleries, and cafés.